Overview

 - [Client ranges] ==> [Gateway SG] @ [reverse proxy ports] (variable)

-- Wait for the instance's status checks to pass and SSH into the instance as root using the supplied key pair's private key.
+Wait for the instance's status checks to pass and SSH as ec2-user using the supplied key pair's private key.

-- Execute the First-Time login command below to configure your instance as a Management Server.
+Execute the First-Time login command below.
 This process can take up to 20 minutes.

 /opt/imperva/impcli/commands/ftl --silent --product WAF --component Management --grub_password <grub_password> --database_password <database_password> --secure_password <secure_password> --system_password <system_password> --timezone <timezone> --model_type AVM150OD